Enabling a “faster, cheaper and safer” seismic survey for DNO

 High-resolution seismic data was acquired over an area of 250skm2 in just 28 days, allowing DNO to speed up the acquisition program and deliver processing-ready seismic data faster than ever experienced before.
 DNO received a fast-track 3D image ~4weeks after the final shot, and the fast-track results were of sufficient quality to start well planning immediately.

 DNO noted that the STRYDE system was very easy to use and the layout of the nodes was extremely fast-paced.
-Deployment was 3 times faster with STRYDE when compared to a similar sized survey using conventional cabled geophones.
-Source acquisition was able to start within days of the first node being deployed.
+Deployment was 3 times faster and retrieval crew size was more than 50% less with STRYDE when compared to a similar sized survey using conventional cabled geophones (a 25m receiver point spacing was used for this survey vs 50m on previous cabled surveys).

 Using lightweight modern receiver technology means that fewer vehicles and crew are needed for less time in the field, resulting in less HSE risk exposure.
 DNO reported zero HSE incidents during the seismic operations.